 Whatever the reason, you now have a potentially dangerous problem on your hands.
 Mold can provoke a host of nasty symptoms, from sneezing and coughing to infections.

 Don’t panic — we’ll share how to get rid of mold in basements.
-You could make the situation worse or endanger your health if you’re not informed and prepared.
+If you’re not prepared or informed, you could worsen the situation or endanger your health.

 Causes of Mold in the Basement

 Understanding how and why mold found its way into your basement is vital.
 You don’t want to waste time getting rid of it only for it to reoccur.

 Let’s briefly delve into the science behind mold.
 Your unwanted home invader is the result of fungi species that generate spores to reproduce.